Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 &RttJointStateSubscriber::jointStateCallback, this);

-The second argument is the queue size, which, as in Step 1, is set to 1 as long as the latest information is available.
+The second argument is the queue size, set to 1 as in Step 1, since we only need the latest information.

-As in Step 1, the third argument is a callback function in the form of a member function.
-The callback function is implemented as follows
+The third argument, as in Step 1, specifies a callback function in member function form.
+The callback function is implemented as:

 void jointStateCallback(const sensor_msgs::JointState& state)